-Digital Humanism is young; it has evolved from an unease about the consequences of a digitized world for human beings, into an internationally connected community that aims at developing concepts to provide a positive and constructive response.
-Following up on several successful workshops and a lecture series that bring together authorities of the various disciplines, this book is our latest contribution to the ongoing international discussions and developments.
-We have compiled a collection of 46 articles from experts with different disciplinary and institutional backgrounds, who provide their view on the interplay of human and machine.
+Digital Humanism is young; it has evolved from an unease about the consequences of a digitized world for human beings into an internationally connected community that aims at developing concepts to provide a positive and constructive response.
+Following up on several successful workshops and a lecture series that bring together authorities of the various disciplines, this book is the latest contribution to the ongoing international discussions and developments.
+It comprises a collection of 46 articles from experts with different disciplinary and institutional backgrounds who provide their view on the interplay of human and machine.

 Charles Babbage Institute,,

 “Drawing on perspectives from technology, business, the social sciences, humanities, and the creative arts, this impressive collection of international scholars provide practical insight on how to make the Internet all that we hope it can be – a place that is human-centered and a force for good.”

 “In the age of digital transformation, we need more than ever an education system that understands and practices the teaching of those competencies as a central educational goal in which humans are better than algorithm-based machines: social intelligence, critical thinking and creativity.”

 “Digital Humanism places technology squarely in the context of democratic institutions and the rule of law.
 Digital Humanism is a call to action, an ongoing reminder that we remain responsible for the inventions we create, that the benefit of humanity must remain the ultimate measure for the progress oif technology.”

 “The main challenge that AI faces nowadays is finding methods that guarantee responsible behaviour.
 The objectives of Digital Humanism include putting humans in control, building value-aware systems, and creating democratic regulations, the right ingredients for a bright digital future.”